sungheeyun/sungheeyun.github.io/_posts/2025-01-24-PST - Why do we live?.markdown

 Like most people (I believe &hellip; or guess), I have often pondered why we live and, more specifically, why I live or should live.
 This question appears to be hardwired into human consciousness itself—a fundamental inquiry that emerges as soon as we develop sufficient self-awareness to recognize our own existence and mortality (or not).
 Throughout different stages of my life, I've found various answers, including the possibility that there is no answer at all.

 The search for life's meaning is perhaps the most persistent and universal human endeavor.
 From the ancient cave paintings of Lascaux to modern existential philosophy, humans have consistently grappled with questions of purpose and significance.
-This universality suggests something profound about our nature—we are not merely biological entities seeking survival, but conscious beings compelled to justify our existence to ourselves (at least even since [Axial Age](https://en.wikipedia.org/wiki/Axial_Age)).
+This universality suggests something profound about our nature—we are not merely biological entities seeking survival, but conscious beings compelled to justify our existence to ourselves (at least ever since [Axial Age](https://en.wikipedia.org/wiki/Axial_Age)).

 <div class="img-container">
 <img src="/resource/posts/2025-01-24-PST - Why do we live/lascaux3b.jpg">